Welcome to today's edition of the Rush 24-7 podcast.

 Thanks, Ron.

-We're gonna check on that.
+We're going to check on that.

 Where was the farmland?

-Where was the I don't know.
+Where was the, I don't know.

-Anyway, but let me get to this point because it is the today somewhat of an undercurrent that isn't being fully exploited by the drive-by media, fully understood by the American public.
+Anyway, but let me get to this point because it is today somewhat of an undercurrent that isn't being fully exploited by the drive-by media, fully understood by the American public.

-There is a fury on the left.
+There is a fury on the left, and we've got to address it.

 It wasn't a surprise.